yodaqua/zato-apitest/README.md

     set_pointer(ctx, path, value)
 ```

-Now you can make use of it tests, for instance:
+Now you can make use of it in tests, for instance:

 ```
 Feature: zato-apitest docs